-Once you have the job, find out the company culture and your boss’ expectations.
+Once you have the job, find out the company culture and your boss’s expectations.
 Technical companies seem to have more flexible schedules.
 As long as you get the work done, you can show up when you want and leave when you want.
 I would say that companies with this level of flexibility are in the minority right now.
 For the most part, it is safe to say that you should be on time.
 Depending on the work you do, you may be able to arrive right on the button or, if you are taking someone’s place, you probably want to arrive a minimum of 5 minutes early, depending on the responsibilities that need to be handed over.

 If you are new to your job, make sure you ask your direct supervisor about being on time and what to do if you happen to be late.
-Is there a 15 minute grace period where you don’t have to alert your supervisor or the front desk that you will be late?
+Is there a 15-minute grace period where you don’t have to alert your supervisor or the front desk that you will be late?
 Is there a limited number of late days you can take?
 If you are running late, how does your supervisor want you to communicate this?
 Text?
 Email?
 Phone call?
 Make sure you understand the procedures.

-Now you have a good idea of how much time you need to get ready, get to work and be seated in your designated place.
+Now you have a good idea of how much time you need to get ready, get to work, and be seated in your designated place.
 Aim to leave at least 20 minutes before you actually need to leave just to give yourself some wiggle room.

-Being on time is a skill which will typically serve you very well as you move forward in your career and personal life, if you live in the United States.
+Being on time is a skill that will typically serve you very well as you move forward in your career and personal life if you live in the United States.
 I am adding that clarification because different cultures have different concepts of time.
 If you are working for an international company, the concept of time may be different than “typical” corporate American culture.
 Again, speak with your supervisor, so you understand the expectations of your company.